Law of Hong Kong: Intellectual property law

-International co-operation
+International law

 Under the Basic Law, the HKSAR has a high degree of autonomy in external affairs.
 With the authority of the Central People's Government where necessary, it has concluded more than a hundred bilateral agreements with other jurisdictions.
 In addition, over 200 multilateral international conventions are applicable to the HKSAR.
 Using the name "Hong Kong, China", the HKSAR also participates on its own as a full member in international organisations and conferences not limited to states, e.g. the World Trade Organization, the World Customs Organization, the Asia-Pacific Economic Cooperation, etc. As part of the delegation of the People's Republic of China, representatives of the HKSAR Government participate in activities of the Hague Conference, as well as of other international organisations and conferences limited to states, such as the International Monetary Fund, the World Intellectual Property Organization and the International Civil Aviation Organization.